Todd Rundgren: Runt and Ballad of Todd Rundgren

 Following a period where he thought he would never return to being a performing artist, Rundgren approached Grossman with the idea of what would become his debut solo record, Runt.
 Although his general attitude for any project was to "make the record [I] wanted to make and then hope the label can find a way to promote it", Rundgren ensured that any loss to Grossman would be minimal: "I didn't get an actual advance for Runt.
 I just asked for a recording budget to pay the studio costs. ...
 I had no idea how much money I even had in the bank.
 If I needed cash, I would show up at the accountants and they would just give me hundreds or thousands of dollars."

 Released in mid-1970, Runt was not originally credited to Rundgren due to his anxieties about starting a full-fledged solo career, and instead bore the moniker "Runt".
 The album featured a bright sound and songs inspired by Laura Nyro.
 It was recorded with the 17-year-old bassist Tony Fox Sales and his 14-year-old brother Hunt Sales on drums.
 Nazz engineer James Lowe returned for the sessions and recalled that Rundgren seemed "more able to really lead a group.
 If you go back and listen to it, it's very sophisticated material, especially for a guy so young."
 Lead single "We Gotta Get You a Woman" reached number 20 on the Billboard charts.
-As he prepared a follow-up LP, he produced Halfnelson, the debut album by the band that would become Sparks.
+As he prepared a follow-up LP, he produced Halfnelson, the debut album by the band that would later become Sparks.
 Members Ron and Russell Mael later credited Rundgren with launching Sparks' career.

 Rundgren's industry reputation grew substantially as a result of his success with Runt, and for the first time in his life, he began using recreational drugs.
 Initially this was limited to marijuana.
 He said that the drug gave him "a whole different sensibility about time and space and order" that influenced the writing for his second album, Runt.
 The Ballad of Todd Rundgren.
 The material was mostly piano ballads and still largely based on Nyro's template, but a more conscious effort by Rundgren was made to refine his music and choice of subject matter, and to distinguish himself from his influences.
 Released June 1971, The Ballad of Todd Rundgren bore two singles, "Be Nice to Me" and "A Long Time, a Long Way To Go", neither of which repeated the success of "We Gotta Get You a Woman".
 While initial reviews of Ballad were mixed, it came to be regarded as one of the greatest singer-songwriter albums of the era.